guettli/n-days-later-method/README.md

 You can use +N for learning.
 If the content of the issue is well known, than you can use +12m (one year).
 If you think you need to learn this again.
 Then maybe +10 (ten days) is the right choice.

+# micromanagement

+this is micromanagement?
+Yes it is.

+but micromanagement is evil!

+yes, it is evil if you micromanage someone, or if you get micromanaged.

+but if you micromanage yourself, then it's fun - if you like it.

+# Stress

+You think "keeping track of a lot of small things is stress"?

+My blood pressure immediately raises if several things need to get done at the same time.

+But using above method, is deeply relaxed.
+You do one thing after the other.

+Just like playing tennis, table tennis or badminton.

+It's fun, not stress.

+Stress would arise as soon as there are two instead of one ball.
+Close your eyes and imagine this.
+Playing with one ball let's you focus on one thing and you can act appropriate.
+But two balls at once ... your brain is not capable to handle this.

 # Asking and Nagging